tjasz/gtfs-sim/README.md

 ## Features

 - **GTFS Data Loading**: Loads GTFS feeds into an in-memory database on startup
-- **Shape API**: RESTful endpoints to retrieve transit route shapes as GeoJSON
+- **GeoJSON APIs**: RESTful endpoints to retrieve transit data as GeoJSON
+  - Shapes as LineString features
+  - Stops as Point features
+  - Routes and trips as standard JSON
 - **Fast In-Memory Database**: Quick access to transit data without external dependencies

 ## Prerequisites